abelljs/abell-website/content/getting-started/index.md

 ## Stuck?

-- If you're stuck anywhere in the documentation, you can ask question at [Abell's GitHub Discussions](https://github.com/abelljs/abell/discussions/categories/q-a)
+- If you're stuck anywhere in the documentation, you can ask questions at [Abell's GitHub Discussions](https://github.com/abelljs/abell/discussions/categories/q-a)
 - If you have any suggestion or feedback that can help us in improving documentation, do create an issue at [The GitHub Repository of This Site](https://github.com/abelljs/abell-website)

-## Terms used in Documentation

-- **Abell Components** - Abell Components are the `.abell` files with content wrapped inside `<AbellComponent>` tag.
-Check out [Abell Components Guide](../guide/syntax-guide/#abell-components) for more information.
-(Usually named as `CamelCased.abell`)
-- **Abell Pages** - Abell Pages are close to HTML, they have `<html>` tag and these files eventually become `.html` page in output.
-(Follow `lowercase.abell` format)
-- In documentation, you will find reference of `npx` command which comes along with the Node.js and NPM.
-It executes the scripts directly.

 ## Plugins and Libraries